i-am-grub/VRxC_ELRS/README.md

 ![Pilot Settings](docs/pilot_atts.png)

-#### ELRS VRx Hardware : SELECTOR

-Select the type of hardware that the pilot is using.
-To turn off OSD messages for a pilot, leave this option blank or set to `NONE`.
-In the graphic showing the pilot settings at the start of this section, Pilot 1 and Pilot 2 have OSD messages enabled - all other pilots have the option disabled

-> [!TIP]
-> Less pilots with OSD messages turned on means less delay is present for pilots with OSD messages turned on.

 #### Backpack Bindphrase : TEXT

 The pilot's individual bindphrase for their backpack.
 If a bindphrase is not set, the pilot's callsign will be used as the bindphrase instead.

+#### Enable ELRS OSD : CHECKBOX

+Turns the pilot's ELRS OSD on/off

-### General Settings
+### ELRS Backpack General Settings

 ![General Settings](docs/general_settings.png)

-#### Race Control from Transmitter : CHECKBOX
+#### Start Race from Transmitter : CHECKBOX

-Toggles the ability for the bound transmitter to start a race.
+Allows the race director to start the race from their transmitter.
 Please navigate to [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.

-#### Number of times to repeat messages : INT

-A setting to help with dropped packets.
-This setting determines the number of times a message should be repeated every time it is sent.

-> [!IMPORTANT]
-> It is advised that the Race Director should try to find the values that work best for their group.
-Inceasing the number may help with dropped packets, but will decrease ideal peformance.
-This setting will likely be removed in the first full release of the plugin.

-> [!TIP]
-> this setting should be tuned to be as low as possible.

-#### Send delay between messages : INT

-A setting to help with dropped packets.
-This setting determines the speed at which the backpack sends messages.

-> [!IMPORTANT]
-> It is advised that the Race Director should try to find the values that work best for their group.
-Inceasing the number may help with dropped packets, but will decrease ideal peformance.
-This setting will likely be removed in the first full release of the plugin.

-> [!TIP]
-> this setting should be tuned to be as low as possible.
+#### Stop Race from Transmitter : CHECKBOX

+Allows the race director to stop the race from their transmitter.
+Please navigate to [here](https://github.com/i-am-grub/VRxC_ELRS#control-the-race-from-the-race-directors-transmitter) for binding the backpack.

 #### Start Backpack Bind : BUTTON